Grocel/GMod_Modules/gm_bass3/README.md

 ## Compiling
 At the first I run the premake script so the project files are generated.
 For windows I compile the code with Visual Studio 2013.
-For Linux I use gcc/g++ and make on a Linux Mint VirtualBox.
+For Linux I use 'gcc/g++'' and 'make' on a Linux Mint VirtualBox.
 If you want to compile it yourself you could get some trouble on Linux, because I had to install like a ton of libraries and stuff I don't even remember to make the compiler work properly.
 You need the Source SDK 2013 to compile too.

 ## Requirements/Problems
+* Make sure your game and your server is up to date.
+* You may need to manually replace the bass.dll or libbass.so on the server with the latest versions of them.
+It is located at <gmodserver>/bin/.
 * As it uses c++11 features you may need to install a c++11 runtime library on your operation system.
 * For Linux you may need to install ASIO and give the user that is running the server or the client "rwx" access to the sound device/interface.
 * For servers (especially Linux ones) that do not have sound hardware, you need to install a dummy driver.